nickrenda/blog/Stat101/Topics/Unit-1/Chapter03.md

 Announcements
 ========================================================

-- Anymore add/drops?
+- Hand in written homework now
+- Chapter 3 homework should be on Blackboard by this evening
-- Lab
+    - Due next Friday
-    - Bring laptops if you can
-- JMP not working?